adi73434/bruno-grpc-test/docs/_airi_notes.md

 - [x] Create "Definitions" component on the main Collection settings
 - [x] Button to import `.proto` files
 - [x] Store imported files in subfolder of the collection on disk
+- - Since subfolders are rendered in bruno, it might be better to keep them in the root?
 - [x] Render list of imported protobuf definitions
 - [x] Button to delete proto files
 - [ ] ~~Compile~~ (will load dynamically)